elham-liri/SortExtension/README.md

  var orderedCollection=collection.OrderBy().ToList();
  ```

+### Attributes
+These are attributes to mark properties which has special conditions to be sorted by

 **1. [DefaultSortProperty([defaultSortDirection])]**

 when you mark a property with this attribute, that property becomes the default sort property for that entity and when you use orderBy extension method you can skip specifying sort property